 2. Put coconut milk, vanilla bean, cinnamon and rice malt syrup in a saucepan over low heat.

-3. Add gelatine, stir until gelatin to the saucepan and stir until dissolved.
+3. Add gelatine, stir until gelatine to the saucepan and stir until dissolved.

 4. Pour into pudding moulds (or glass jars or tumblers) and set in fridge for minimum 2 hours.